sailpoint-oss/golang-sdk/api_v2025/docs/Methods/PersonalAccessTokensAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    ownerId := 2c9180867b50d088017b554662fb281e # string | The identity ID of the owner whose personal access tokens should be listed.
+    ownerId := `2c9180867b50d088017b554662fb281e` // string | The identity ID of the owner whose personal access tokens should be listed.
 If \"me\", the caller should have the following right: 'idn:my-personal-access-tokens:read' If an actual owner ID or if the `owner-id` parameter is omitted in the request,  the caller should have the following right: 'idn:all-personal-access-tokens:read'.
 If the caller has the following right, then managed personal access tokens associated with `owner-id`  will be retrieved: 'idn:managed-personal-access-tokens:read' (optional) # string | The identity ID of the owner whose personal access tokens should be listed.
 If \"me\", the caller should have the following right: 'idn:my-personal-access-tokens:read' If an actual owner ID or if the `owner-id` parameter is omitted in the request,  the caller should have the following right: 'idn:all-personal-access-tokens:read'.
-If the caller has the following right, then managed personal access tokens associated with `owner-id`  will be retrieved: 'idn:managed-personal-access-tokens:read' (optional) filters := lastUsed le 2023-02-05T10:59:27.214Z # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **lastUsed**: *le, isnull* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **lastUsed**: *le, isnull* (optional)
+If the caller has the following right, then managed personal access tokens associated with `owner-id`  will be retrieved: 'idn:managed-personal-access-tokens:read' (optional) filters := `lastUsed le 2023-02-05T10:59:27.214Z` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **lastUsed**: *le, isnull* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **lastUsed**: *le, isnull* (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	resp, r, err := apiClient..PersonalAccessTokensAPI.ListPersonalAccessTokens(context.Background()).OwnerId(ownerId).Filters(filters).Execute()
+  resp, r, err := apiClient.V2025.PersonalAccessTokensAPI.ListPersonalAccessTokens(context.Background()).Execute()
+	//resp, r, err := apiClient.V2025.PersonalAccessTokensAPI.ListPersonalAccessTokens(context.Background()).OwnerId(ownerId).Filters(filters).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `PersonalAccessTokensAPI.ListPersonalAccessTokens``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)